Hillsboro, Mississippi: 2020 census

 As of the 2020 United States census, there were 1,072 people, 357 households, and 213 families residing in the CDP.

 Education

 Most of Hillsboro is in the Forest Municipal School District while a portion is in the Scott County School District.

+East Central Community College covers Scott County, and operates the Forest/Scott County Career-Technical Center in Forest.